 organization_id – the organization

-role – for org-level: "admin" or "member"; for profile-level: "manager" (full posting access) or "contributor" (draft/approval-required)
+role – "manager" (full posting access) or "contributor" (draft/approval-required)

 is_deleted – whether the permission has been revoked